INSIDE: Our Favourite Shop in Tokyo to buy cute Japanese Stationery. Updated April 2019.

 Wondering where to buy Cute Japanese stationery in Tokyo?

 Lovers of cool Japanese stationery better not miss the cool stationery shop called LOFT in Shibuya.

 Shibuya is one of our favourite places to go shopping in Tokyo, and we could easily spend a whole day just wandering around.
 But LOFT is always our first stop.

 For Japanese stationery fanatics, this place is like finding a Pirate’s Chest filled with golden coins.
 Do not think for a moment you’ll be leaving empty handed.
 It will be impossible.

-- Rows and rows and rows of Japanese paper tape, known as ‘washi’.
+- Rows and rows and rows of Japanese Washi paper tape and MT Washi tape.
 Find designs in rainbow dots, stripes, colour blocks, zigzags, flowers, piano keys, birthday candles, quotes, and bunting – the list is endless!

 - Rainbow coloured packs of our favourite Japanese ballpoint pens “Zebra Sarasa Clip” in 0.7 point size

-- Japanese gel pens, Japanese erasable pens – in fact, so many Japanese pen brands, you’ll want to jump up and down with joy!
+- Japanese gel pens, Japanese erasable pens, Japanese highlighters – in fact, so many cute Japanese pens brands, you’ll want to jump up and down with joy!

-- Japanese note books of all shapes and sizes
+- Beautiful stationery items such as Japanese note books of all shapes and sizes

 - Fabric-covered notebooks, and diaries.
 My 2016 diary is covered in red fabric, and embellished with a sweet embroidery design of Little Red Riding Hood!